Joseph V. Carcello, Head

 The undergraduate accounting curriculum prepares students for entry into the MAcc program.
 If taken alone without the MAcc program, the four-year undergraduate curriculum helps prepare students for business careers in which accounting knowledge is particularly important, such as internal auditing.

 The undergraduate accounting curriculum introduces students to the major functional areas of accounting (financial, managerial, etc.).
-The curriculum also requires students to choose a three-course collateral area in one of five areas that closely complement a career in accounting – business analytics, finance, information management, international business, or supply chain management.
+The curriculum also requires students to choose a three-course collateral area in one of four areas that closely complement a career in accounting – finance, information management, international business, or supply chain management.

 The UT accounting program has separate accounting accreditation from AACSB International and is one of the first accounting programs to have earned this designation.
 As an accredited program, the UT accounting program continuously meets or exceeds a rigorous set of international accreditation standards and is peer reviewed on a regular basis.